skiphansen/pano_hello_g1/README.md

 chip in the family.
 The revision C G2 device is based on the smaller LX100 device which is still quite large by hobbist standards.

-Unfortunately for Pano Logic, but fortunate for FPGA hobbyists Pano Logic when out of business in 2012.
-Shortly thereafter **TONS** of both new and used Pano Logic devices started showing up on ebay for very little money since they were pretty much useless without support.
-Even today (Oct 2019) both versions of the Pano Logic devices are still readily available on ebay for little.
+Unfortunately for Panologic, but fortunate for FPGA hobbyists Panologic went out of business in 2012.
+Shortly thereafter **TONS** of both new and used Panologic devices started showing up on ebay for very little money since they were pretty much useless without support.
+Even today (Oct 2019) both versions of the Panologic devices are still readily available on ebay for little.

 ![Pile of Panos](./assets/pano_pile.png)

-Tom Verbeure has spent a lot of time reverse engineering the Pano Logic devices and created a absolute mind blowing raytracing demo that runs on a G1 device.
+Tom Verbeure has spent a lot of time reverse engineering the Panologic devices and created an absolute mind blowing raytracing demo that runs on a G1 device.
 It was the [Hackaday article](https://hackaday.com/2018/12/07/racing-the-beam-on-a-thin-client-in-fpgas/) article on his project that originally attracted my attention to the Pano hacking scene.